 But, I’ve only spent a week with the phone, and as a daily iPhone user, Android is already different enough.
-Miui 14 is weird Android, so maybe that’s just a step too far for me personally.
-So, let’s just imagine that you, yes you, can get over it, and focus on what it’s like to play videogames.
+Miui 14 is a weird Android, so maybe that’s just a step too far for me.
+So, let’s just imagine that you, yes you, can get over it, and focus on what it’s like to play video games.

 The size and quality of the screen combined with the generally comfortable shape of the Xiaomi 13 Pro set it up for playing games quite nicely, though its weight is likely too much for longer sessions.

 Then, on the inside, we’ve got the Snapdragon 8 Gen 2.
 This is the latest Snapdragon chip, only just beaten by the specific calibration for the Samsung Galaxy S23 Ultra – which you can learn more about in our chat with the EVP, Head of Mobile R&D, Samsung’s Won-Joon Choi interview – and it’s more than enough for every game you want.

 Call of Duty Mobile, Genshin Impact, and Fortnite all run with high framerates on max settings.
 I had no hiccups, and the phone never felt hot – only a tiny bit warmer (it’s usually ice-cold to the touch).
 Meanwhile, the less demanding likes of Marvel Snap breeze by without making this thing sweat.